Southwest Veterinary Surgical Service and Covid-19

 - The AVMA also suggests to “Make sure you have an emergency kit prepared, with at least two weeks’ worth of your pet’s food and any needed medications.
 Usually we think about emergency kits like this in terms of what might be needed for an evacuation, but it’s also good to have one prepared in the case of quarantine or self-isolation when you cannot leave your home.”
 Click HERE for a pet disaster kit checklist for you to reference put together by the CDC.

 We apologize that you may experience longer than normal wait times due to our increased safety and health precautions and altered staffing levels.
-We cannot tell you how much your loyalty and patience have meant to us over this past year.
+We cannot tell you how much your loyalty and patience have meant to us over these past two years.
 We thank you for your continued understanding as we try to get back to normal as soon as possible, while still ensuring the health and safety of everyone involved!
 Please notify us of any questions or concerns you may have.
 Thank you!

 Call us toll free at 1-855-274-4798.